-With endless eateries to choose from in London, we don’t blame you for wanting to skip the chain in search of a more ‘authentic’ alternative.
+With endless eateries to choose from in London, we don’t blame you for wanting to skip the chain in search of a more authentic alternative.
 But hold on – before you chuck the chain, check out Putney Bridge’s Thai Square.

 We needn’t have worried.
 It comes as no surprise that the building’s beauty has received praise from the likes of the ‘Royal Institute of Architecture’.
 Shaped like a ship from the outside, the two-tiered restaurant boasts floor to ceiling glazed windows overlooking the River Thames.
 The interior feels light and airy, and, seated next to the windows, we might as well have been outside.

-After we had devoured the starters, mains and two cocktails each, we had sunk into our seats and were debating whether or not we could physically manage to squeeze in desserts.
+After we had devoured the starters, mains and two cocktails each, we had both sunk into our seats and were debating whether or not we could physically manage to squeeze in desserts.

 We decided that we would find room, even if it meant boycotting half of our wardrobes for the next month.
 And boy were we glad we did.
 Jodie scoffed down the melting lava chocolate cake with ice cream as if she hadn’t eaten for a month.
 Meanwhile the lychee mousse I opted for presented itself in the form of a pale pink, jelly-like affair, and acted as the perfect end to a perfect evening.

-The relaxing atmosphere and beautiful views of Putney Bridge meant that we were in no rush to leave, and if it weren’t for the fact we both had early starts the next day, we would probably have stayed there all night.
+The relaxing atmosphere and beautiful views of Putney Bridge meant that we were in no rush to leave, and if it weren’t for the fact we both had early starts the next day, we could have stayed there all night.
 We left feeling full and refreshed, and most importantly with a new found love for ‘the chain’.

 Perfect for: A romantic dinner/ A Celebration